Resolving issues with the commit message produces the wrong comment with CVS

 - cvs adapter changes revisons "_X" to "Y" at source:tags/1.0.3/app/models/repository/cvs.rb#L148

-#6 Updated by Toshi MARUYAMA almost 7 years ago
+#6 Updated by Toshi MARUYAMA about 7 years ago

 - File cvs-issue.png added